 Williams (2003) did not uncover any reports of VSV isolated from, or transmitted by, semen.
-AQIS previously concluded that risk of transmission of VSV in semen is very low, although equipment such as straws could be contaminated (AQIS 1999).
+A previous risk assessment concluded that there is a risk of transmission of VSV in bovine semen and in vivo and in vitro derived embryos including via contaminated straws, and that risk management was warranted (Department of Agriculture and Water Resources 2017).
 No reports of VSV transmission via semen were located in the literature.